 If you’d like to visit any of these street food stalls, then the best way to do so would be by ride sharing app.
 There’s no subway system in Saigon so the easiest way to get to these places is by Uber or Grab.
 It’s cheap and convenient in Vietnam so we used it often in Saigon.
 The good news is that some of these eateries are clumped together in the same general area so you can visit several at once.

 To help you with your travel planning, you can refer to our full 2-day Saigon itinerary on Sygic Travel.
 It’s a more complete version of the map above with accommodations and attraction suggestions.
 Most of these eateries are accessible by foot from District 1 though there are a couple that you’ll definitely need transportation for.

-You can also download a copy of our entire 2-week Vietnam itinerary in editable Word format by signing up for our FREE newsletter below.
+You can also download a copy of our entire 2-week Vietnam itinerary in editable Word format from our EAT-ineraries page.
 It goes north to south and covers Hanoi (including Ha Long Bay), Hoi An, and Saigon.
 Thanks for reading and we hope you enjoy these awesome street food stalls in Saigon!